 (2) participants would also include ‘chiefs-of-name/captains-of-nation’ of Norman-Irish families or branches thereof which adopted Gaelic Brehon Law practices.
 These in effect became what has often been referred to as a ‘gaelicised family’; and many in Desmond acknowledged the overlordship of a MacCarthy lord (e.g. families such as Barrett and branches of the Barrys in Cork).
 Such chiefs/chieftains may be participants even if their family never received a title or office from a King of Desmond or from the crown of Britain in one of its personalities, but had long history in Desmond.
 Families such as Hodnett and Arundel for example.

-(3) activity in the Association is also open to all those with Desmond roots who are of other than Gaelic-Irish or ‘gaelicised’ Norman-Irish background.
+(3) activity in the Association is also open to all those with Desmond or other Irish roots - - - who are of other than Gaelic-Irish or ‘gaelicised’ Norman-Irish background.
 Some of these families would have ancestry which involved receiving a title grant from the British government (in one of its personalities – England, Great Britain, United Kingdom) which related to the former Kingdom of Desmond even if that Kingdom wasn’t recognised by the British government.
 They are most welcome to be interested in the Association and its projects.